-Generic A-Level entry requirements, with the minimum requirement of a grade 5 in Maths and Science.
+Students will be expected to have gained 5 GCSEs at Grade 5 or above, with the minimum requirement of a grade 6 in English, Maths and Science.

 What is Psychology?

 Psychology is the scientific study of people, the mind and behaviour.
 It is diverse and has a huge impact on all areas of life, particularly in areas such as education, health, the economy, industry and crime.